This course is available upon request to agencies with a minimum of six participants. Please contact our office at (509)242-4264 for more information.

 - Hold a current CPR course completion card at the American Heart Association BLS level or the American Red Cross "CPR for the Professional Rescuer” level.

 You may apply for admission into the Emergency Medical Responder Course by completing the application.
 The application deadline is two weeks prior to the start of the course and a maximum of 24 students will be accepted on a first come-first serve basis.
+Application will be emailed to student after registration.
+Please click here to be directed to the registration site.

 - All tuition must be paid in full by the first day of class unless other arrangements are made and all fees are subject to change.